The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Data and methodology

-After the clustering process ends, we compute the median spectrum for each cluster to evaluate their properties.
+After the clustering process ends, we compute the median spectrum for each cluster to evaluate their features.
+By using the median, we mitigate possible PSF- and/or combination-driven systematics, providing a representative spectrum for each cluster that contains their dominant spectral trends.
 We select the median over the mean to avoid the appearance of double peaks in the emission lines due to possible velocity shifts within the cluster.
 We measure the slope of the continuum ($\alpha_{mIR}$) between 12 and 17\,$\mu$m for ch3-all, avoiding the lines and PAH features.
 We obtain the fluxes for the emission lines and the PAH features by integrating the profiles after subtracting a linear local continuum on either side of each feature.
-We consider the following lines: H$_{2}$ 0--0 S(2) at 12.28\,$\mu$m (from now on H$_{2} S(2)$), HI (7-6) (Hu$_{\alpha}$) at 12.37\,$\mu$m, [Ne\,II] (IP of 21.6\,eV), and [Ar\,V] at 13.10\,$\mu$m (IP of $59.6$\,eV), and with the ch3-all cubes also [Mg\,V] at 13.52\,$\mu$m (IP of 109.2\,eV), [Ne\,V] (IP of 97.2\,eV), [Cl\,II] at 14.37\,$\mu$m (IP of 13.0\,eV), [Ne\,III] (IP of 41.0\,eV), and H$_{2}$ 0--0 S(1) at 17.03\,$\mu$m (from now on H$_{2} S(1)$).
+We consider the following lines: H$_{2}$ 0--0 S(2) at 12.28\,$\mu$m (from now on H$_{2}$ S(2)), HI (7-6) (Hu$_{\alpha}$) at 12.37\,$\mu$m, [Ne\,II] (IP of 21.6\,eV), and [Ar\,V] at 13.10\,$\mu$m (IP of $59.6$\,eV), and with the ch3-all cubes also [Mg\,V] at 13.52\,$\mu$m (IP of 109.2\,eV), [Ne\,V] (IP of 97.2\,eV), [Cl\,II] at 14.37\,$\mu$m (IP of 13.0\,eV), [Ne\,III] (IP of 41.0\,eV), and H$_{2}$ 0--0 S(1) at 17.03\,$\mu$m (from now on H$_{2}$ S(1)).
 We filter out all lines with low S/N ($< 3$ times the standard deviation of the continuum) before the integration.
 We also consider the following PAH features: at 12\,$\mu$m (PAH$_{12\mu m}$), the complex at 12.7\,$\mu$m (PAH$_{12.7\mu m}$), and at 16.43\,$\mu$m (PAH$_{17\mu m}$).
 There are additional PAH features in this wavelength range, but they are weaker and not present in all the sources \citep[see][]{Chown2024}.
 To integrate the PAHs, we defined the wavelength ranges using as reference their emission in the starburst galaxies, where they are stronger.
 We note that within this wavelength range, we also detect the red end of the PAH complex at 11.3\,$\mu$m.
 However, we do not consider it for the line ratio analysis, as it is only partially captured in ch3.
 For the PAH$_{12.7\mu m}$, which typically includes the [Ne\,II] line, in each spaxel we subtract the measured [Ne\,II] flux from the total flux of the feature to isolate the PAH emission.
+We cannot rule out the existence of residual line contribution to the total flux, or partial underestimation of the PAH flux due to possible extended wings.